iwalt/data-cleaning-project/README.md

 ## _run\_analysis.R_ Usage

-This is the that outputs a single, tidy file containing the average of mean and standard deviation observations, by subject and activity.
+This is the script that outputs a single, tidy file containing the average of mean and standard deviation observations, by subject and activity.

 ### Quick